chenlong-clock/RULE-Unlearn/readme.md

 # RULE: Reinforcement UnLEarning

-This repository provides a framework for Reinforcement UnLEarning (RULE), based on the [EasyR1](https://github.com/hiyouga/EasyR1).
+This repository provides a framework for Reinforcement UnLEarning (RULE).

 ## 📝 Preprint